-Safari will allow you to organize tabs into groups in iOS and iPadOS 15
+Organize your Safari tabs into groups to maintain your sanity

-When you're browsing the web, are you like me and just end up with what seems to be like several dozen tabs in Safari on your best iPhone and iPad?
-It just becomes a chaotic mess, doesn't it?
-Fortunately, a new feature in iOS 15 and iPadOS 15 brings tab groups in Safari.
-While the feature is probably most useful on macOS Monterey, it's still great that it will also be available on the smaller screen devices too.
-With a tab group, you can organize your open tabs into groups for better organization, such as a group for work-related tabs, one for shopping, one for entertainment, and more.
+When you're browsing the web on your current iPhone, do you end up with hundreds of tabs open?
+I mean, did you even know that the limit of tabs you can open is actually capped at 500?
+I've come about halfway to that, but I know others have reached that outrageous limit thanks to social media.
+But an iOS 15 feature can help you organize that chaos into something a little more manageable, at least, if you're disciplined enough to keep up with it.

+Apple added Safari tab groups in iOS 15, iPadOS 15, and macOS Monterey.
+With tab groups, you can sort and group together your open tabs, such as websites for work, shopping, entertainment, and more.

-Here's how to use tab groups in Safari on iPhone and iPad.
+Here's how to use tab groups in Safari on the best iPhone and iPad, like the iPhone 13 Pro.
 And if you're wondering about it for your Mac, here's how to use tab groups in Safari in macOS Monterey.

-How to create a new tab group in Safari on iOS and iPadOS 15
+How to create a new tab group in Safari

 The moment you launch Safari on iPhone and iPad, you've already created a new tab group by default.
 Any tabs that you open will go into this default tab group.
 However, you can create a new group at any time if you so choose.